musselwhizzle/Focus-Points/docs/Focus Points.md

 ### User Interface

 The user interface is divided into three main areas.
-On the left is the photo view, which shows visualized focus points and detected elements.
-On the right is a side-by-side view of information that may be useful for evaluating the photo in terms of focus results.
+On the left is the Photo View, which shows visualized focus points and detected elements.
+On the right is the Info View, a side-by-side view of information that may be useful for evaluating the photo in terms of focus results.
 The controls for navigating and flagging images are located at the bottom of the window.

 <img src="../screens/User%20Interface.jpg" alt="User Interface" style="width: 1000px;"/>

-In detail:
+For more detailed information, click on the following links:

 1. [Photo View](#photo-view)
 2. [Info View](#info-view)